cfrioux/MeneTools/README.md

 ### MENESCOPE_INC

 Menescope_inc identifies the number of steps needed by the expansion algorithm to reach either (1) specific targets or (2) all producible compounds.
+The results are for each step, the producible metabolites.

 ```
 usage: mene scope_inc [-h] -d DRAFTNET -s SEEDS [-t TARGETS] [--output OUTPUT]